kletobias/p2022/_projects/deep-dive-tabular-data-pt-2.md

 Since we are looking for eliminate irrelevant variables (features), we tell it to only consider at maximum 40 of the 80 columns when deciding which feature is the best one to use for the next split.
-The model must not create leaves, that have less than 50 samples for the final split.
+The model must not create leaves that have less than 50 samples for the final split.
 The model is fit using the train split we created earlier.